We are a team of clinical and public health experts focused on health promotion, harm reduction, prevention and treatment services.

 Education Services – clinician training, development of guidelines and manuals, CRNBC reference centre

-Epidemiology & Surveillance – integrated surveillance systems across diseases, reporting on data, access to data, data analysis
+Epidemiology & Surveillance – integrated surveillance systems across diseases, reporting on data, access to data, data analysis (program page)

 Harm Reduction Services – distribution of harm reduction and overdose reponse supplies, development of policies (program page); Toward the Heart